 - A. When the team members enter the room, tell them, "This is a verbal problem." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You have 1 minute to think and 5 minutes to respond.
 You may ask the judges questions; however, time will continue.
-You are not allowed to talk to each other at any time. - (2) You will receive 1 point for each common response and 5 points for each creative response. - (3) Each of you has 7 response cards.
+You are not allowed to talk to each other at any time. - (2) You will receive 1 point for each common response and 5 points for each creative response. - (3) Each of you has 7 cards.
 You will take turns in order.
 After you give a response, you will place one of your cards in the container (point to container). - (4) Speak loudly and clearly.
 Once time begins, it will not be stopped. - (5) You should not repeat a response that has already been given, and you are not allowed to skip your turn.
-If one member of the team is stuck, the team is stuck. - (6) You will be finished when response time ends or when you have used all of your cards. - (7) Your problem is to say why you can't go to school.
-For example, you might say, "I'm sick"; or "I just found out I'm allergic to chalk!"
+If one member of the team is stuck, the team is stuck. - (6) You will be finished when response time ends or when you have used all of your cards. - (7) Your problem is to choose one word from the PAST cards, and one word from the PRESENT cards, hold them up (judge demonstrates) and combine them in a response.
+For example, you might pick up these two (demonstrate) and say, "I saw a 3-D movie about Dinosaurs" or "I bet King Tut would have liked to have a smart phone in his Pyramid."
+After your response place the cards back down for the next team member.